464venkatsai/Spotify-Clone/README.md

 - 📕 `index.html` : This is base file of the project
 - 📗 `Readme` : This file provides the overview of the repository.

+## 📋 Clone Repository
+To clone this repository you only need Git installed in your system (Globally).
+Git not installed ?
+Download Git From Offical Site

+Open a VScode in the folder to get started
+In terminal enter git clonehttps://github.com/464venkatsai/Spotify-Clone.git .
+Install Live server extentision
+Right click and open with live server
+Run the app in the development mode.
+Open http://127.0.0.1:5500/index.html to view it in the browser.
+The page will reload if you make edits.

+🤝 If this project helps show your gratidude by staring and sharing repository.
 ## 🙌 Want to contribute?
 We are open to all kinds of contributions.
 If you want to:
 - 🤔 Suggest a feature